glucasroe/glucasroe.github.io/resume.markdown

 exclude_from_nav: true
 ---

-> UX Designer and general tech wizzbang.
-Writer, speaker, teacher, and mentor.
-Focused on product strategy, IA, structure, performance, and meeting user's needs.
+> UX Designer and general internet nerd, with affinities in writing, speaking, and teaching.
+Focused on product strategy, IA, structure, design, performance, and meeting user's needs.
+Consciencious, idealistic, and lots of heart.

 ### <a href="/files/glr-resume.pdf">Download a PDF of my Resume</a>